 One Day Boston Restaurant Itinerary

 Food is always an important part of my travels, whether I’m traveling solo or with Daryl.
 Since Boston is one of the best food cities in America, this trip was no exception.

-Despite being busy with a conference and having just 48 hours in Boston to fully explore the city and its exciting food scene, I strategically ate at a variety of Boston restaurants and can confidently recommend a plan for a day of eating local food in Boston starting with breakfast and coffee.
+Despite being busy with a conference and having just 48 hours in Boston to fully explore the city and its exciting food scene, I strategically ate at a variety of Boston restaurants and can confidently recommend a plan for a day of eating like a Boston foodie starting with breakfast and coffee.

 Boston Breakfast – Render Coffee

-Although Beantown isn’t a coffee mecca like Seattle, it’s easy to find a good cup of joe in Boston.
-Render Coffee in Boston’s South End is a great spot for hand-crafted Counter Culture coffee drinks and food like frittata breakfast sandwiches, croissants and bagels.
+Although Beantown isn’t an American coffee mecca like Seattle, it’s easy to find a good cup of joe in Boston.
+Render Coffee in Boston’s South End is a great spot for hand-crafted coffee drinks and food like frittata breakfast sandwiches, croissants and bagels.

 The sun-drenched cafe is crowded yet comfortable, with a mix of people enjoying pour-over coffees and free wi-fi.
-Render Coffee is the perfect place to start a busy Boston day.
+Render Coffee is the perfect place to start a busy day of Boston food tripping.

 Render Coffee is located at 563 Columbus Ave, Boston, Ma 02119, United States.